Loading...

 3rd Edition

-Douglas A. Bernstein, Julie Ann Pooley, Lynne Cohen, Steve Provost, Jacquelyn Cranney, Bethanie Gouldthorp, Neil Drew
+Douglas Bernstein, Julie Ann Pooley, Lynne Cohen, Stephen Provost, Jacquelyn Cranney, Gouldthorp, Neil Drew

 Psychology 3rd AU/NZ edition helps you to develop the skills and knowledge needed for your career in psychology and within the professional discipline of psychology.
 It’s a valuable study resource during your introductory psychology course and will be a useful reference throughout the rest of your studies and your future career in psychology.
 Learn with local ideas and examples within the context of psychology as an international discipline.
 Rich cultural and Indigenous coverage is integrated throughout the book, and in specific chapters, to help your understanding.
 New versions of this text come with bonus resources on the Student Website: Web links; Graduate competencies (PDF); Appendix A - Careers for Psychology Graduates (PDF); Appendix B - Searching Psychology Databases (PDF).
 Access for 12 months from your first login.